 If you can’t find a fix online, you can get in contact with Apple Support via Twitter or schedule an appointment to see a Genius at an Apple Store.

 If you’re curious about the process, take a look at our iOS 9 downgrade walkthrough.
-It’ll get you back down to another version in no time.
+It’ll help prepare you for future updates.

 Those of you running into iOS 9.3.4 problems are on your own.
-For now.
+For a few more weeks.

 We aren’t sure when Apple’s next iOS update will roll out.
-Nothing is confirmed but there’s a good chance iOS 9.3.4 could be the last iOS 9 update Apple pushes out to the iPhone, iPad and iPod touch.
+At the moment, nothing is confirmed but there’s a good chance iOS 9.3.4 will be the last iOS 9 update Apple pushes out to the iPhone, iPad and iPod touch.

-If that’s true, you could be waiting until September for the next batch of bug fixes.
+If that’s true, you could be waiting until mid-September for the next batch of bug fixes.

 Before you move from iOS 9.3.4 to iOS 10 beta, note that iOS 10 beta is an early version of the software and it’s riddled with bugs.
 It’s not a good alternative to iOS 9.3.4.

 We’ll keep you posted on Apple’s future plans for iOS 9 but we wouldn’t be surprised if this is it for iOS 9 and some of Apple’s aging devices.

 4 Reasons Not to Install iOS 9.3.4 & 5 Reasons You Should